mjoras/SCONE-PROTOCL/documents/charter.md

 ## Open Issues for Investigation

-The working group will investigate and determine the necessity of a "client conformance signaling" mechanism, that  allows clients to signal their receipt of the application limits and ability to conform to them, including impact to user privacy.
+The working group will investigate and determine the necessity of a "client conformance signaling" mechanism, that allows clients to signal their receipt of the application limits and ability to conform to them.
+This investigation will also assess the impact to user privacy.
 This investigation will inform the decision on whether to include such a mechanism in the protocol.

 ## Goals